 This type of depression therapy is most often used in combination with other types of psychotherapy.
 Often the addition of group or family counseling or therapy can be of substantial benefit when used in conjunction with this, or any of these types of psychotherapy.

-It's very important that you feel the depression therapy you're receiving is relevant and helpful to your particular situation, and that you have a voice in the approach that you are using.
+It is very important that you feel the depression therapy you are receiving is relevant and helpful to your particular situation, and that you have a voice in the approach that you are using.

--However, there are various types of psychotherapy that lend themselves quite well to the treatment of a multitude of problems, as well as with coping with depression symptoms.
+-However, there are various types of psychotherapy that lend themselves well to the treatment of a multitude of problems, as well as coping with depression symptoms.

 Together with your therapist, you should have no trouble deciding on an approach that will work best for you.

--One of these types of psychotherapy should supply many of the answers to a person's questions and concerns about their particular problem, or to help them in coping with depression.
+-One of these types of psychotherapy should provide many of the answers to a person's questions and concerns about their particular problem, or help them coping with depression.

-If you still have questions, or have decided on depression therapy please visit: 4depression therapy.com for additional help.
+If you still have questions, or have decided on depression therapy please visit: NAMI for additional help.

 |-Additional Information on Depression and Your Health...|